servo/servo.org/index.md

 ## Sponsorship

-You can support the project's infrastructure (CI) and hosting costs by donating to the [LFX crowdfunding page for Servo](https://crowdfunding.lfx.linuxfoundation.org/projects/servo).
+You can support the project's infrastructure (CI) and hosting costs by donating to the [Servo Open Collective](https://opencollective.com/servo).

 For more information about how to sponsor the project, visit the [**sponsorship page**]({{ '/sponsorship/' | url }}).